Grand European Travel Logo

 Arrive San José

-Let the Pura Vida way of life take over as you arrive in Costa Rica's cultural capital, San Jose.
-Arriving today, settle into your hotel and then head out to explore.
-Trendy Barrio Amon offers a wonderful glimpse into the history of the city with vast colonial mansions converted into art galleries, whilst Barrio Escalante is the gastronomic epicentre and the best place to grab dinner.
+Ahh, Costa Rica.
+Let the Pura Vida way of life take over as you arrive in San Jose.
+Trendy Barrio Amon offers a glimpse into the history of the city with colonial mansions converted into art galleries, while Barrio Escalante is a foodie’s paradise and the best place to grab dinner to begin your Costa Rica value tour.

 National Theatre in San Jose, Costa Rica